2. Stabilization

 1. Select a few data points from the data viewer table to get a view similar to the picture below:

 The black dots represent the measured data.
-Gamman computes which spectrum fits best inside these dots and draws this 'fitted' spectrum (in yellow), the colored lines are the contributing nuclides forming the spectrum.
+Gamman computes which spectrum fits best inside these dots and draws this 'fitted' spectrum (in yellow).
+The colored lines are the contributing nuclides forming the spectrum.
 In the left menu bar the result of the fit is shown.
 The results consist of the nuclide concentrations, the countrate, the standard deviation of the nuclide concentrations and the countrate, the chi2 and the stab factor.
 The table below contains a description of every item.

 1The full spectrum analysis algorithm used by Gamman determines standard errors of estimate.
 This procedure is based on the standard error of estimate in each channel of the measured spectrum, which equals the square root of the number of counts in the channel.
 Gamman returns the standard errors of estimate in the same unit as the activity concentrations.